Ari Marcopoulos: Early life

 Marcopoulos was born in Amsterdam, The Netherlands, in 1957.
 His father, who was of Greek origin, was born in Egypt.
 He became a pilot and moved to The Netherlands to work for KLM.
 In The Netherlands, he met a young Dutch model who would become Marcopoulos's mother.
 His parents had three sons, including Ari, and one daughter.

 Marcopoulos moved to New York City in 1980 when he was 23 years old. it was there that he was first exposed to the burgeoning hip-hop and downtown art scenes of 1980s New York.
 The reasoning behind his move included cultural frustrations in his home country.
 Marcopoulos recalls, "...in Holland, things were pretty stale for me.
 Even though there were a lot of good influences and a certain openness to music and art and literature, I just wanted to go somewhere less familiar–somewhere bigger.
 Holland is a fairly small country, and in a weird way, somewhat conservative...
 There isn't much flexibility in changing people's perspectives."

 After emigrating to the United States, Marcopoulos was first hired as a printing assistant to Andy Warhol.
 Two years later, he became an assistant to photographer Irving Penn.
 He soon became a part of the downtown arts scene that included artists such as Jean-Michel Basquiat, Keith Haring, and Robert Mapplethorpe.
 Marcopoulos credits Warhol with teaching him the value of photographing everyday objects and people, and Penn for showing him the power of a simple approach to photography.

 Work and career

-Family and friends have been both muses and subject-matter throughout his career as a photographer.
-His landscapes and portraiture offer straightforward takes on everyday life and the creativity of people in the margins.
+Family and friends have been both sources of inspiration and subject-matter throughout his career as a photographer.
+His landscapes and portraiture offer takes on everyday life and the creativity of people in the margins.